Blaise170/DeviceNanny/README.md

 DeviceNanny is a device lab checkout system.
 It was designed with one goal in mind: be as reliable as possible.
 In fact, it's so reliable that you can't not use it.
 Devices are connected to the system via USB, and USB actions trigger the check-in, checkout, or device addition processes.
 Say hello to a fully charged device lab with an accurate inventory of available devices.
+This fork is designed for Modo Labs' devices and will be used with RFID lockers for check out.

 Features:
 - Super simple checkout and check-in process triggered by USB connections/disconnections